-“Wow, taste like I’m drinking straight from a coconut.”
+“Wow, it tastes like I’m drinking straight from a coconut.”

 “Very sweet, but in a bad way; more of a treat.”

-“Smells so tropical, and taste caramelized and toasted.”
+“It smells so tropical, and the taste is caramelized and toasted.”

-When it came to ranking the coconut waters (still blindfolded!), the clear winner overall for tasters was CoAqua.
-It has a super unique, bold coconut flavor that’s also incredibly unusual, almost like caramelized or toasted coconut, and it’s incredibly refreshing.
-Testers also really loved Harmless Harvest, for a more subtle, but still delicious coconut flavor.
+When it came to ranking the coconut waters (while still blindfolded), the clear winner overall for tasters was CoAqua.
+It has a unique, bold coconut flavor that’s also unusual, almost like caramelized or toasted coconut, and it’s incredibly refreshing.
+Testers also really loved Harmless Harvest for a more subtle but still delicious coconut flavor.
 And, of course, an actual, real fresh coconut is always a great choice.

 When it came to least favorites, testers were unanimous with the more mass-produced options, saying the flavor was more metallic, bland, or artificial tasting.
 Oh, and we should mention that all opinions and choices are our own, and no brands were part of this ranking.